apache/trafficcontrol/docs/source/api/v4/deliveryservices_sslkeys_add.rst

 .. limitations under the License.
 ..

-.. _to-api-deliveryservices-sslkeys-add:
+.. _to-api-v4-deliveryservices-sslkeys-add:

 ********************************
 ``deliveryservices/sslkeys/add``
 ********************************

-.. seealso:: In most cases it is preferable to allow Traffic Ops to generate the keys via :ref:`to-api-deliveryservices-sslkeys-generate`, rather than uploading them manually using this endpoint.
+.. seealso:: In most cases it is preferable to allow Traffic Ops to generate the keys via :ref:`to-api-v4-deliveryservices-sslkeys-generate`, rather than uploading them manually using this endpoint.

 ``POST``
 ========